Connor Joe Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks 10th in the league.
+- The 9.2 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 10th in MLB.

-- The Cardinals' 4.89 team ERA ranks 21st among all MLB pitching staffs.
+- The Cardinals have the 14th-ranked team ERA across all MLB pitching staffs (4.54).

-- Cardinals pitchers combine to rank 16th in baseball in home runs given up (15 total, 1.2 per game).
+- The Cardinals rank 11th in baseball in home runs allowed (15 total, 1.1 per game).

-- Woodford (0-2) gets the starting nod for the Cardinals, his third of the season.
+- Matz (0-2) gets the start for the Cardinals, his third of the season.

-- The righty last pitched on Sunday against the Milwaukee Brewers, when he threw 4 2/3 innings, allowing three earned runs while giving up six hits.
+- The lefty last pitched on Tuesday against the Colorado Rockies, when he went 5 2/3 innings, allowing six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.